Our Values

 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name.”
 (John 1:12)

-7. At least 48 specific prophesies further identify the Messiah, all of which have been fulfilled in Yeshua of Nazereth.
+7. At least 48 specific prophesies further identify the Messiah, all of which have been fulfilled in Yeshua of Nazareth.

 Statement of Faith